metno/pyaerocom/docs/_build/html/_sources/04_intro_class_GriddedData.rst.txt

 not much in there (i.e. only two files).

-Let's pick out the ECMWF OSUITE test file and load the data directly into an instance of the ``GridData`` class.
-The ``GridData`` class takes either preloaded instances of the ``iris.cube.Cube`` class as input, or a valid netCDF file path.
+Let's pick out the ECMWF OSUITE test file and load the data directly into an instance of the ``GriddedData`` class.
+The ``GriddedData`` class takes either preloaded instances of the ``iris.cube.Cube`` class as input, or a valid netCDF file path.
 The latter requires specification of the variable name which is then filtered from the data stored in the netCDF file (which may contain multiple variables.
 The following example imports the data for the aerosol optical density at 550 nm.
-The string representation of the ``GridData`` class (see print at end of following code cell) was slitghtly adapted from the underlying ``Cube`` object.
+The string representation of the ``GriddedData`` class (see print at end of following code cell) was slitghtly adapted from the underlying ``Cube`` object.

 .. code:: ipython3

     fpath = test_files["models"]["ecmwf_osuite"]
-    data = GridData(input=fpath, var_name="od550aer", name="ECMWF_OSUITE")
+    data = GriddedData(input=fpath, var_name="od550aer", name="ECMWF_OSUITE")
     print(data)

 .. parsed-literal::

     Rolling longitudes to -180 -> 180 definition
-    pyaerocom.GridData: ECMWF_OSUITE
+    pyaerocom.GriddedData: ECMWF_OSUITE
     Grid data: Dust Aerosol Optical Depth at 550nm / (unknown) (time: 365; latitude: 451; longitude: 900)
          Dimension coordinates:
               time                                       x              -               -